-At the University of California, Irvine, I was still in a battle within my mind that I wasn’t good enough and that I was the only one that felt that way.
-I did not reach out for help, and tried to deal with my internal struggles by myself, until things got way too hard.
-While I had gone through counseling/therapy to deal with family issues, I was still unable to free myself from the negative inner dialogue that was part of my every day.
+In college, I was still in a battle within my mind that I wasn’t good enough and that I was the only one that felt that way.
+Trying to deal with my internal struggles on my own proved to be so hard.
+Counseling/therapy helped me with some of my family issues, but I was still unable to free myself from the negative inner dialogue that was part of my every day.

 It wasn’t until I was almost 30 that I began to find my way out.

 Because of the impact and power that coaching had on my life, I decided to enroll in coach and leadership training so that I could help others to heal.
 It was then that it became abundantly clear to me that I had to work with teenagers and parents.

 I realized my role as a coach is to break cycles of negative self-talk, low-self esteem, lack of confidence and broken communication that so often fuel struggles, challenges, poor decisions and unhappiness.